What Happens When You Merge LinkedIn Accounts: Can I Have Two Profiles?

 The more people you connect with on LinkedIn, the simpler it will be to discover and interact with individuals who can assist you in achieving your professional or job-search objectives.

+If you have different LinkedIn accounts and divide your connections between them, you’re weakening the strength of your LinkedIn network.
+In addition, maintaining, publishing new content, and managing your LinkedIn profile requires time and effort.
 Finding a new job is already a full-time task — do you want to add another half onto your LinkedIn burden?

+To make matters worse, it is against LinkedIn’s User Agreement to have multiple LinkedIn profiles.
+You can provide your profile in as many languages as you want, but creating more than one account for the same person is prohibited.
 If one of your connections discovers you have multiple accounts and reports you, LinkedIn has the option to permanently remove all of your profiles without notice.

+If you have two jobs, you must choose which career will take the forefront on your LinkedIn profile.
 You may post information that supports either career, but one of them will have to take a back seat on LinkedIn.

 Creating a single Linkedin Account out of your many skills